Gustave Borgnis-Desbordes: Second expedition to the Niger

-Borgnis-Desbordes attacked the Toukolor fortress at Murgala in December 1882, risking the reignition of war with the major empire of the central Niger valley.
+Borgnis-Desbordes attacked the Toukolor fortress at Mourgoula in December 1882, risking the reignition of war with the major empire of the central Niger valley.
 Marching to the east, Borgnis-Desbordes captured Daba in Beledougou, reached the Niger and began construction of the Fort at Bamako on 1 February 1883.
 On 19 April, Bamako was connected to Senegal by telegraph lines.
 Samory's forces attacked the new fort in April but were repulsed, freeing Borgnis-Desbordes troops to range far south of the Niger, and enabling him to force protectorate status on most of Beledougou.
 When word of the Bamako expedition reached France, Borgnis-Desbordes became a hero.
 Having secured the a rail line to the Niger, he returned to Paris, was promoted to Colonel, and was made head of the Haut-Senegal and Niger division of the Ministry.

 Indochina (1884–1900)

 In 1884 he was transferred to Tonkin (northern Vietnam) in what became French Indochina.
 Borgnis-Desbordes was a commander during the Sino-French War, serving under his mentor Louis Brière de l'Isle, now commander of forces in the Tonkin Expeditionary Corps.
 After the defeat at the March 1885 Battle of Bang Bo, and the removal of Brière de l'Isle, Borgnis-Desbordes remained in Indochina and was promoted to Général de brigade in 1886.
 On 1 January 1889 he was made Commander in Chief of Troops in Indochina, and in 1890, Général de division.
 An adamant colonialist to the end, he is famously quoted as saying the War in Indochina "was a case of seeing what you wanted and taking it."
 Retiring from this command, he died in Hanoi on 18 July 1900.